Google “Short term capital gains” and “long term capital gains” and you’ll see approximately 1.35 million articles (as of the time of this writing).

 - Offset short-term capital gains.
 This is where you get the most for your money.
 After all, your short-term gains are taxed at ordinary income rates.
 So when you offset those gains with carried-over losses (especially long-term losses), then you’re in a position to do some real tax saving.

 Why would you want to trigger short term capital gains, even if you’re offsetting them with losses?

 Good question.
 And while I don’t like to let the tax tail wag the dog, here are a couple of situations where this might be a good recommendation:

 - Rebalancing in a portfolio where you have mostly (or all) capital gains.
 This happens a lot of times with buy and holds investors.
 Perhaps you sold a stinker of investment last year (triggering a loss), but didn’t need to rebalance much of anything else.
 As the stock market changes, you might find that rebalancing is in order.
 Use that loss to offset the sale of something else so that you can keep a balanced portfolio.

 - You need cash.
 Investments are there to earn investors money.
 Sometimes, you need to sell some (or all) of investment simply because you need the cash.

 - Taking money off the table.
 Maybe you don’t need the cash, but you’ve got a hot investment that you want to get out of before it tanks.
 That Tesla stock runup from 2020?
 It’s much easier to take that money off the table when you don’t have to think about the tax bill, and you’ve got some capital losses to offset the gains.

 Before you go out and start triggering capital gains, you might want to discuss this with your tax professional.
-Or, you might want to talk with your financial advisor on the impact this could have on your portfolio.
-If you don’t have a financial advisor, but are interested in working with one, please feel free to go here to see how we work with clients.
+Or, you might want to talk with your financial advisor about the impact this could have on your portfolio.
+If you don’t have a financial advisor but are interested in working with one, please feel free to go here to see how we work with clients.